 Wear Lots Of Shiny Jewelry

-Sharks, like all fish, love shiny objects.
-The reflected light from the jewelry resembles the sheen of fish scales.
-That’s why fishing lures have reflective spinners.
-Necklaces, rings, toe rings, anklets, earrings, and even a belly necklace will work.
+Necklaces, rings, toe rings, anklets, earrings, and even a belly necklace will help attract sharks.
 Pretend you’re Mr. T in a bathing suit.
 The more bling the better.
-Also, try a shiny or sequence bathing suit.
-And if you want to really increase your chances, glue some large barbecue utensils to your body.
+Also, try wearing a shiny or sequence bathing suit.
+And if you want to really increase your chances of a shark attack, glue some large barbecue utensils to your body.

 Swim With Blood In The Water